fildzaaz/BMI-Calculator/README.md

 # For Security prevent XSS, this App using 2 function

+To prevent a XSS attack, you need to sanitize any third-party content before rendering it into the UI.
+There are a few ways to do that.

+Sanitizing will remove any illegal character from the data.

 *First function is to escape user input in an HTML context in JavaScript, so we need our own HTML encoder.
 Because JavaScript doesn't provide an API to encode HTML.*